-- Win + X, then T (launches the task manager)
+- Win + X, then Y (launches the system information pane)

 - Win + X, then E (launches the File Explorer)

-- Win + X, then F (launches Apps and Features)
+- Win + X, then O (launches Power Options)

 - Try at your own risk, this will shut down your computer!
 Win + X, then u, then u again (Shuts down your computer)

 See all of your open applications with Windows + Tab

-In Windows 10, there's a new feature called Task View.
-It allows you to see all of your open applications, shrunken down into thumbnail images.
+In Windows 11 there's a feature called Task View that allows you to see all of your open applications, shrunken down into thumbnail images.
 Macs have had this feature for a while (called Expose), but it's a recent addition to Windows.
 Do Now: press Windows + Tab to view all of your open applications.
 You can hit the Escape key to leave Task Viewer